 They’re unmissable.
 Everywhere you turn to in Lagos, it’s hard to miss the bright-coloured motorbikes that look distinctively different from the run of the mill motorcycles that have historically dotted roads in this city.
 Over the past two years, bike-hailing start-ups Max, Gokada and ORide have all become major players in transportation across Lagos as they aim to beat the city’s notorious traffic gridlocks.

 But the disruption of transport modes in Africa is not limited to Lagos.
 Neither did it begin here.
 In August 2013, Uber opened its doors to Africa with an inaugural ride in Johannesburg that had ex-South Africa footballer Mark Fish as its first-ever passenger.
-Uber has since expanded to cities in Nigeria, Ghana, Kenya, and within an eye on further growth on the continent.
+Uber has since expanded to cities in Nigeria, Ghana, Kenya, with an eye on further growth on the continent.
 Estonian-owned Bolt, formerly Taxify, is also present in these countries in addition to Tanzania, and Uganda.
 There are low-levels of car ownership in much of sub-Saharan Africa, opening up a window of opportunity for these companies to thrive.

 And beyond foreign-owned companies, there is a surge of locally-owned startups that have emerged in the mobility sector in the last few years.
 There’s been an emergence of specialized ride-hailing solutions from two-wheelers to auto-rickshaws and very recently, boats.
 We’ve also seen haulage tech startups attempting to bring efficiency to a legacy sector.
 Significant investment has gone into the sector in the last few months.
 Motor-bike taxis alone raised about $12 million just between May and June of 2019.
 Egypt-based bus sharing service, Swvl also raised US$42 million in June.